Death on the Rock

-"Death on the Rock" was a British television documentary, part of Thames Television's current affairs series This Week.
-It was broadcast in 1988.
-The programme examined the deaths of three Provisional Irish Republican Army (IRA) members in Gibraltar in March 1988 at the hands of the British Special Air Service (codenamed "Operation Flavius").
+"Death on the Rock" was a British television documentary broadcast in April 1988, part of Thames Television's current affairs series This Week.
+The programme examined the killing of three Provisional Irish Republican Army (IRA) members in Gibraltar in March 1988 by the British Special Air Service (SAS), codenamed "Operation Flavius".
 "Death on the Rock" presented evidence that the IRA members were shot without warning or with their hands up.
 It was condemned by the British government and denounced in the press as sensationalist.
 After one of its witnesses retracted his statement, "Death on the Rock" became the first individual documentary to be the subject of an independent inquiry, in which it was largely vindicated.

-This Week began investigating the shootings after it emerged that IRA members were not armed or in possession of a bomb as initially reported.
+This Week began investigating the shootings after it emerged that IRA members were not armed or in possession of a bomb, as initially reported.
 The documentary was broadcast on ITV on 28 April 1988, despite two attempts by the government to have it postponed.
 Using eyewitness statements, the documentary questioned the government's version of events, and suggested that the three IRA members may have been unlawfully killed.
 It concluded by putting its findings to a human rights lawyer, who suggested the government should convene a judicial inquiry.
 Several newspapers attacked the documentary, accusing it of sensationalism and "trial by television".
 They mounted a campaign against Carmen Proetta, one of the documentary's witnesses, accusing her of being a former prostitute and of being anti-British; Proetta later successfully sued several newspapers for libel.
 Other newspapers accused "Death on the Rock" of misrepresenting the eyewitnesses' statements and criticised the Independent Broadcasting Authority (IBA) for allowing it to be broadcast.

 Most of the programme's eyewitnesses repeated the statements to the inquest in Gibraltar, but one—who said he had seen a soldier stand over one of the IRA members and fire at the man while he was on the ground—retracted his evidence.
 As a result, Thames commissioned an independent inquiry—the first independent inquiry into an individual documentary.
 The Windlesham–Rampton report found that the programme sought to raise questions rather than to reach a conclusion.
 The authors made several criticisms of the documentary, but overall found it a "trenchant" work of journalism, made in "good faith and without ulterior motives".
 Thames lost its broadcasting rights and the IBA was abolished as a result of the Broadcasting Act 1990—decisions which several involved parties believed were influenced by the government's anger at "Death on the Rock".